The Spirit

 "... and be filled with the Holy Spirit".

 It is important to realize how significant this is, for in 2 Cor.
 12:12, Paul substantiates his apostleship upon the ability to perform signs and wonders using the Holy Spirit gifts.
 In 1 Cor.
-9:21 he states effectively that the fact that the Corinthians had the gifts was evidence that he was an Apostle because he gave the gifts to them.
+9:21 he states effectively the fact that the Corinthians had the gifts was evidence that he was an Apostle because he gave the gifts to them.
 The basis of the bestowal of the gifts has already been established2.
 It could be direct from heaven or indirectly through the hands of an Apostle.
 However, the person who received the gifts from an Apostle could not in turn pass them on.
-With this principle in mind, we can appreciate Paul’s comments in Gal.
+With this principle in mind, we can appreciate Paul's comments in Gal.
 1:1, 11-12.
 He clearly emphasizes that he was an Apostle through Jesus Christ, and God the Father - and not of (DIA) or from (APO) man.
-It is significant therefore that in the three records, the role of Ananias in relation to the bestowal of the Holy Spirit is played down.
+It is significant that in this record, the role of Ananias in relation to the bestowal of the Holy Spirit is played down.
 Also, there is no mention here of the manifestation of the Holy Spirit as for example in 10:44; 19:6.
 The writer of Acts is, therefore, not intending to convey the idea that the Holy Spirit was transferred by an unknown Ananias.
-Such a role was Christ’s alone.
+Such a role was Christ's alone.

 What then was the role of Ananias?
 It is clear that he was associated with the reception of the Holy Spirit as this verse clearly implies it.
 The answer is that the power was not transferred from Ananias but came direct from the Lord in heaven as in the case of the other 12 Apostles.